 Food Business Review

-Scottish food manufacturer Bells Food Group has installed three freezer doors from Leeds based Union Industries for an undisclosed price in a move to enhance the efficiency of its cold stores.

-Processed Foods > Bakery & Cereals > News New Gluten Free Industry Association establishes in UK The Gluten Free Industry Association (GFIA) ) has been formed in the UK, in a bid to support companies involved in the manufacture and trade of gluten free products.
+Marketing & Regulatory > Regulatory & Food Safety > News Hochland acquires cheese maker Franklin Foods to expand US footprint By

+Germany based cheese company Hochland has acquired Franklin Foods and its sister companies for an undisclosed price to expand its footprint in the US.

-Agri & Animal Products > Fruits & Vegetables > News
+Agri & Animal Products > Dairy & Soy Products > News Ornua to supply New Zealand yogurt brand EasiYo’s products in UK and European markets By

+Irish dairy products firm Ornua has entered into an agreement to supply New Zealand homemade yogurt brand EasiYo’s products in the UK and Europe.

-Agri & Animal Products > Fruits & Vegetables > News Bells Food installs new freezer doors from Union to improve cold stores efficiency By
+Marketing & Regulatory > Regulatory & Food Safety > News Hochland acquires cheese maker Franklin Foods to expand US footprint By

-Scottish food manufacturer Bells Food Group has installed three freezer doors from Leeds based Union Industries for an undisclosed price in a move to enhance the efficiency of its cold stores.

-Processed Foods > Bakery & Cereals > News New Gluten Free Industry Association establishes in UK The Gluten Free Industry Association (GFIA) ) has been formed in the UK, in a bid to support companies involved in the manufacture and trade of gluten free products.
+Germany based cheese company Hochland has acquired Franklin Foods and its sister companies for an undisclosed price to expand its footprint in the US.

-Agri & Animal Products > Fruits & Vegetables > News
+Agri & Animal Products > Dairy & Soy Products > News Ornua to supply New Zealand yogurt brand EasiYo’s products in UK and European markets By

+Irish dairy products firm Ornua has entered into an agreement to supply New Zealand homemade yogurt brand EasiYo’s products in the UK and Europe.

 Latest News and Insight by Sector